| Title: | The Echelon Analysis and the Detection of Spatial Clusters using Echelon Scan Method |

 [2] Kurihara, K., Myers, W.L. and Patil, G.P.
 (2000) Echelon analysis of the relationship between population and land cover patter based on remote sensing data.
 Community ecology, 1, 103–122.

-function detects spatial clusters using the echelon spatial scan statistic with a Poisson model.
+The echenor function detects spatial clusters using the echelon spatial scan statistic with a Normal model.

 echelon.obj |